 Hello, and welcome to my site.

 I fell in love with research while writing my economic thesis on democracy and health in sub-Saharan Africa.
-My work at IDinsight has sparked further questions I’d like to investigate at a more sophisticated level, with my own research.
-For example, what healthcare supply chain challenges exist, and what are the most effective solutions in the East African context?
-What are the preferences of the average international development program beneficiary, and how do they differ from typical assumptions?
-Why do they differ?
+My work at IDinsight sparked further questions I’d wanted to investigate at a more sophisticated level, with my own research.

 My hometown is Carrboro, North Carolina – a little hippy town attached to Chapel Hill.
-I was born in Toronto, Canada (dual citizen!), went to college in Vermont, studied abroad in Delhi, interned in Rwanda, and have worked in Kenya, Uganda, Johannesburg, and Liberia in the past year.
+I was born in Toronto, Canada (dual citizen!), went to college in Vermont, studied abroad in Delhi, interned in Rwanda, and have worked in Kenya, Uganda, South Africa, Liberia, India, and San Diego, CA.